 Full time

-Willmott Dixon are looking for a dynamic Preconstruction Project Manager to join our Northwest region.
-We support hybrid working and you would be office based (Oldham, Manchester) with the ability to work from home.
-Reporting to the Preconstruction Manager, the successful person will manage the preconstruction bid process, project managing both internal and external resources to deliver successful bids, on time and to the highest quality.
+Preconstruction Project Manager Willmott Dixon are looking for a dynamic Preconstruction Project Manager to join our Yorkshire region.
+We support hybrid working and you would be office based (Morley) 3 days per week with 2 days per week at home.
+Reporting to a Preconstruction Manager, the successful person will essentially manage the preconstruction bid process, project managing both internal and external resources to deliver successful bids, on time and to the highest quality.
 You will also ensure our customers' expectations are managed and, wherever possible, exceeded.
-With a proven track record of successful projects, you will be responsible for leading two-stage/negotiated tenders for projects ranging in value from 10m to 100m across a range of sectors, including Education, Leisure, Health, Blue Light, Transport and Commercial.
+With a proven track record of successful projects, you will be responsible for leading two-stage/negotiated tenders for projects ranging in value from 5m to 80m across a range of sectors, including Education, Leisure, Health, Blue Light, transport and Commercial.
 At Willmott Dixon we operate through several frameworks, allowing for a greater probability of seeing your hard work come to life.
-Key Responsibilities As a Preconstruction Project Manager, you will be responsible for: Motivating and leading a bid team that includes both internal (estimators, design professionals, MEP professionals and planners) and often external (supply chain and consultants) resource.
+As a Project Manager (preconstruction), you will be responsible for: Motivating and leading a bid team that includes both internal (estimators, design professionals, MEP professionals and planners) and often external (supply chain and consultants) resource.
 Working closely with your team to develop the commercial strategy.
 Managing the customers' expectations through informal and formal 'health checks', adopting a professional and considerate approach to maintain good working relations.
 Developing and incorporating project strategies to achieve the company's sustainability objectives.
 Ensuring regular monitoring and reporting on progress, managing potential risks and opportunities, and instigating pre-emptive and corrective actions as required.
 Maintaining continuous professional development of yourself and your team to ensure appropriate technical awareness, implementing best practices and driving continuous improvement.
 Maintaining a 'one team' approach throughout to create a seamless transition from preconstruction to operations.
 Coordinating inception workshops with our customers and using your proven listening skills to ensure we truly understand our customers 'Why', gaining vital information that will enable your bid team to go the extra mile.
-Essential and Desirable Criteria Experience in managing diverse technical input, understanding complex construction schemes and leading the bid process will help you thrive in this role.
-If you have previously worked in a construction technical role, including but not limited to Operations, Planning, Commercial, Design or Estimating as this will help you hit the ground running.
-This is an exciting and challenging opportunity for you to become a key part of our pre-construction team, if you will enjoy understanding the challenges our customers face and are motivated by finding innovative solutions please apply.
-Additional Information In return, we reward our people generously with a competitive salary and a market-leading benefits package that gives you flexible benefits to fit your lifestyle and priorities.
-This includes but is not limited to, an enhanced pension scheme, full private medical, life assurance, incentive bonus and a car scheme which will make us a market leader in sustainable company travel.
-This role will benefit from a motoring expenditure allowance (MEA) and everyone can access a new generation of low carbon and electric cars via the Willmott Dixon run car leasing scheme.
-At Willmott Dixon we provide an inclusive and flexible working environment for people to thrive in and we are happy to support agile working wherever possible.
-We are a proud member of the Disability Confident Scheme About Us With over 170 years of rich history, Willmott Dixon's purpose is beyond profit; delivering brilliant buildings, transforming lives, strengthening communities and enhancing the environment so our world is fit for future generations.
+Experience in managing diverse technical input, understanding complex construction schemes and leading the bid process will help you thrive in this role.
+If you have previously worked in a construction technical role, including but not limited to Operations, Planning, Commercial, Design or Estimating this will help you hit the ground running.
+This is an exciting and challenging opportunity for you to become a key part of our pre-construction team, If you will enjoy understanding the challenges our customers face and are motivated by finding innovative solutions please follow the link to apply.
+In return We reward our people generously with a competitive salary and a market-leading benefits package that gives you flexible benefits to fit your lifestyle and priorities.
+This includes but is not limited to, an enhanced pension scheme, discounted or full private medical, life assurance, incentive bonus and a car scheme which will make us a market leader in sustainable company travel.
+Applicable roles will benefit from a motoring expenditure allowance (MEA) and everyone can access a new generation of low carbon and electric cars via the Willmott Dixon run car leasing scheme.
+Additional Information At Willmott Dixon we provide an inclusive and flexible working environment for people to thrive in and we are happy to support agile working wherever possible.
+We are a proud member of the Disability Confident Scheme.
+About Us With over 170 years of rich history, Willmott Dixon's purpose is beyond profit; delivering brilliant buildings, transforming lives, strengthening communities and enhancing the environment so our world is fit for future generations.
 Ensuring that we add lasting value to the neighbourhoods we work in; our values, people, innovation, partnerships and focus on sustainability has allowed us to build a successful and solid privately owned business where our people can thrive.
 Willmott Dixon was recognised by The Sunday Times as one of the Top 10 "Big" Companies to Work For in 2025, named among the Times Top 50 Employers for Gender Equality in 2024, and ranked in the Top Five of Europe's 1,000 best workplaces by the Financial Times in 2025.
 Willmott Dixon is also the first major contractor and developer to win a King's Award for Enterprise in the category of sustainable development.

 Full time

-Willmott Dixon are looking for a dynamic Preconstruction Project Manager to join our Northwest region.
-We support hybrid working and you would be office based (Oldham, Manchester) with the ability to work from home.
-Reporting to the Preconstruction Manager, the successful person will manage the preconstruction bid process, project managing both internal and external resources to deliver successful bids, on time and to the highest quality.
+Preconstruction Project Manager Willmott Dixon are looking for a dynamic Preconstruction Project Manager to join our Yorkshire region.
+We support hybrid working and you would be office based (Morley) 3 days per week with 2 days per week at home.
+Reporting to a Preconstruction Manager, the successful person will essentially manage the preconstruction bid process, project managing both internal and external resources to deliver successful bids, on time and to the highest quality.
 You will also ensure our customers' expectations are managed and, wherever possible, exceeded.
-With a proven track record of successful projects, you will be responsible for leading two-stage/negotiated tenders for projects ranging in value from 10m to 100m across a range of sectors, including Education, Leisure, Health, Blue Light, Transport and Commercial.
+With a proven track record of successful projects, you will be responsible for leading two-stage/negotiated tenders for projects ranging in value from 5m to 80m across a range of sectors, including Education, Leisure, Health, Blue Light, transport and Commercial.
 At Willmott Dixon we operate through several frameworks, allowing for a greater probability of seeing your hard work come to life.
-Key Responsibilities As a Preconstruction Project Manager, you will be responsible for: Motivating and leading a bid team that includes both internal (estimators, design professionals, MEP professionals and planners) and often external (supply chain and consultants) resource.
+As a Project Manager (preconstruction), you will be responsible for: Motivating and leading a bid team that includes both internal (estimators, design professionals, MEP professionals and planners) and often external (supply chain and consultants) resource.
 Working closely with your team to develop the commercial strategy.
 Managing the customers' expectations through informal and formal 'health checks', adopting a professional and considerate approach to maintain good working relations.
 Developing and incorporating project strategies to achieve the company's sustainability objectives.
 Ensuring regular monitoring and reporting on progress, managing potential risks and opportunities, and instigating pre-emptive and corrective actions as required.
 Maintaining continuous professional development of yourself and your team to ensure appropriate technical awareness, implementing best practices and driving continuous improvement.
 Maintaining a 'one team' approach throughout to create a seamless transition from preconstruction to operations.
 Coordinating inception workshops with our customers and using your proven listening skills to ensure we truly understand our customers 'Why', gaining vital information that will enable your bid team to go the extra mile.
-Essential and Desirable Criteria Experience in managing diverse technical input, understanding complex construction schemes and leading the bid process will help you thrive in this role.
-If you have previously worked in a construction technical role, including but not limited to Operations, Planning, Commercial, Design or Estimating as this will help you hit the ground running.
-This is an exciting and challenging opportunity for you to become a key part of our pre-construction team, if you will enjoy understanding the challenges our customers face and are motivated by finding innovative solutions please apply.
-Additional Information In return, we reward our people generously with a competitive salary and a market-leading benefits package that gives you flexible benefits to fit your lifestyle and priorities.
-This includes but is not limited to, an enhanced pension scheme, full private medical, life assurance, incentive bonus and a car scheme which will make us a market leader in sustainable company travel.
-This role will benefit from a motoring expenditure allowance (MEA) and everyone can access a new generation of low carbon and electric cars via the Willmott Dixon run car leasing scheme.
-At Willmott Dixon we provide an inclusive and flexible working environment for people to thrive in and we are happy to support agile working wherever possible.
-We are a proud member of the Disability Confident Scheme About Us With over 170 years of rich history, Willmott Dixon's purpose is beyond profit; delivering brilliant buildings, transforming lives, strengthening communities and enhancing the environment so our world is fit for future generations.
+Experience in managing diverse technical input, understanding complex construction schemes and leading the bid process will help you thrive in this role.
+If you have previously worked in a construction technical role, including but not limited to Operations, Planning, Commercial, Design or Estimating this will help you hit the ground running.
+This is an exciting and challenging opportunity for you to become a key part of our pre-construction team, If you will enjoy understanding the challenges our customers face and are motivated by finding innovative solutions please follow the link to apply.
+In return We reward our people generously with a competitive salary and a market-leading benefits package that gives you flexible benefits to fit your lifestyle and priorities.
+This includes but is not limited to, an enhanced pension scheme, discounted or full private medical, life assurance, incentive bonus and a car scheme which will make us a market leader in sustainable company travel.
+Applicable roles will benefit from a motoring expenditure allowance (MEA) and everyone can access a new generation of low carbon and electric cars via the Willmott Dixon run car leasing scheme.
+Additional Information At Willmott Dixon we provide an inclusive and flexible working environment for people to thrive in and we are happy to support agile working wherever possible.
+We are a proud member of the Disability Confident Scheme.
+About Us With over 170 years of rich history, Willmott Dixon's purpose is beyond profit; delivering brilliant buildings, transforming lives, strengthening communities and enhancing the environment so our world is fit for future generations.
 Ensuring that we add lasting value to the neighbourhoods we work in; our values, people, innovation, partnerships and focus on sustainability has allowed us to build a successful and solid privately owned business where our people can thrive.
 Willmott Dixon was recognised by The Sunday Times as one of the Top 10 "Big" Companies to Work For in 2025, named among the Times Top 50 Employers for Gender Equality in 2024, and ranked in the Top Five of Europe's 1,000 best workplaces by the Financial Times in 2025.
 Willmott Dixon is also the first major contractor and developer to win a King's Award for Enterprise in the category of sustainable development.

 Full time